A handful of publications, some initially published in my early career, have significantly shaped my approach to solution and enterprise architecture.

 The Rational Unified Process is in my opinion the only sensible software development process ever conceived.
 It’s carefully engineered to overcome all the drawbacks of the catastrophically poor waterfall approach, and it offers guidelines and templates for all professions involved in the collaborative effort required to design, build and implement complex software systems in any business.

-Grew out of the 90’s, it gathers all the still widely recognized best practices, but unfortunately lost its footing in the mid-20’s.
+Grew out of the 90’s, it gathers all the still widely recognized best practices, but unfortunately lost its footing after being acquired by IBM and kept tightly under expensive licensing.
 Still commercially available from IBM, but I don’t know anyone who’s still using it in their business.

 So why mention it?
 Because using it, after helping big organizations adopt it in the 90’s, teaching it to their employees, and practicing in my own work ever since, I haven’t seen any better alternatives.

 Everyone is rushing to adopt SAFe, which I generally applaud – but SAFe just dones’t offer any guidance on the actual engineering aspects of building complex software.
 SAFe suggests how to organize and manage the work, but not how each profession should actually carry out their technical tasks.

 RUP is only available under commercial license from IBM, but they have at least published all the document templates.
 If you’re interested in an introduction to RUP, read their white paper Rational Unified Process, Best Practices for Software Development Teams.

 This is the book I most often recommend to project managers who show an interest in learning more about the solution architect role.
 Back when books were still printed I actually gave several copies away to project managers, and bought new copies!

 In addition to describing the architect’s process really well, it also explains the importance of first developing good requirements, which of course is the primary input to the architecting work.

 The book also gives good advice on how to properly document the architecture, which is something I see as fundamental for maintaining the solution long-term.